EVUS: U.S. Electronic Visa Update System

 When you fill in the EVUS enrollment, there is a section that will ask you to provide information about a different nationality or citizenship.
 You should fill in the information according to your personal and unique situation.
 Answers to all questions should always be truthful.

-Register with EVUS to Travel to the United States
+Register With EVUS to Travel to the United States

 An EVUS enrollment is fairly simple.